The importance of mental health ‘lightkeepers’ showcased at book launch at Whitby’s Ontario Shores

 Shoreman was a paddleboard coach in 2018 when he was diagnosed with Ramsay Hunt Syndrome, a rare neurological condition that left him paralyzed, with vertigo, hearing and vision loss, ultimately leading to depression and a mental health breakdown and an attempt to take his own life.

-After that, his family intervened and he entered mental health treatment, giving Shoreman a new will to live, his first real appreciation for ‘lightkeepers’ and a renewed determination to get back on a paddle board.
+After that, his family intervened and he entered mental health treatment, giving Shoreman a new will to live, his first real appreciation for ‘lightkeepers’ and a renewed determination to get back in the game.

 Told he would never walk again, let alone get on a paddleboard, Shoreman overcame his fears, assembled a crack team of people who believed in him and crossed all five Great Lakes on a paddleboard in a single memorable summer two years ago.